 In a remote area in the north of Malawi is Zukuma Nazarene School.
 It serves about 400 children and is the only school in the area.
 NCM Canada in partnership with NCM Malawi is working with the local community and school committee to repair school buildings, build latrines (toilets), supply desks for students and needed school supplies.
 Two classes were meeting outside, so a new school block was constructed to house these classes and some office space.

-Cost to train one farmer is $60.
-Seed for demonstration plot is $30.
+Cost to train one farmer is about $60